-The decision to cancel PRISM shocked Dobberpuhl, Witek and the team.
-They refused to accept management's explanation and became somewhat hostile towards them.
-After several years of hard work and effort, the team simply felt betrayed by management.
+The decision to cancel PRISM not only shocked Cutler but also Dobberpuhl, Witek and the team, none of whom had attended the MIPS presentation or had even been involved in the committee's subsequent deliberations.
+As a result, they all refused to accept the committee's explanation and became somewhat hostile towards them.
+After several years of hard work and effort, the team simply felt betrayed by senior management outside the semiconductor area.
 To give up their own technology and architecture and rely completely on a small outside company made no sense to them.
-In the words of one designer, "MIPS must have sold management a real 'bill of goods' - it was all politics!"
+In the words of one designer, "MIPS must have really sold those guys - it was all politics!"